swcarpentry/DEPRECATED-boot-camps/F2Py.rst

 ----------------------------------------------------------------------

+Let's try a more interesting example.
 Suppose we have an implicitly typed FORTRAN 77 function that takes a number of scalar arguments.
 This might be a subroutine in a legacy FORTRAN 77 code, for example.

 ```fortran
       subroutine scalar_args(int_in, real_in, int_inout, real_inout,